jagelit0/nimfuzz/README.md

 ## Compile
 At the moment I have created it for linux, but you can modify it for your own use.

-Simply clone the repo and run `nimble build` to create the binary
+Simply clone the repo, make a cd to it and run `nimble build` to create the binary

 ## Usage
 ```